act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 ### Applicability

-Any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) and has an [explicit semantic role](#semantic-role), except if the element has an [implicit semantic role](#implicit-role) that is identical to the explicit semantic role.
+Any HTML or SVG element that has an [explicit semantic role](#semantic-role), except if the element has an [implicit semantic role](#implicit-role) that is identical to the explicit semantic role.

 ### Expectation

-For each test target all attributes listed under [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) in [WAI-ARIA](https://www.w3.org/TR/wai-aria) for that role are present and [non-empty](#non-empty), unless they have a default value listed under [implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).
+For each test target, the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for the role is present, unless the attribute has a default value listed under [implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).
+The list of required attributes for a role can be found in [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria)"

 **Note:** This rule does not test whether the required states and properties has a correct value, only that the attributes are present and [non-empty](#non-empty).